In this article

-Bacteria that can cause food poisoning
+What bacteria can cause food poisoning?

 Cooked meat and poultry that is raw or undercooked have a higher risk of causing food poisoning.
 Salmonella and Campylobacter are two of the most common contaminates.
 Cooking the raw meat kills the bacteria, however if the bacteria is spread before it is cooked or the meat isn’t cooked properly, it can cause food poisoning.
 Even the smallest amount of the bacteria can cause people to become poorly.

 Raw milk has harmful bacteria in it, this is because it hasn’t been pasteurised.
 Pasteurisation is where milk is heated up to kill of any harmful bacteria.
 A bacteria that can be found in raw milk is E. coli that is bacteria from the intestines of an animal.
 It can cause a food poisoning

 Uncooked rice can be infected with bacillus cereus, cooking can be the perfect breeding ground for the bacteria to grow.
 It is important to store cooked rice in the fridge once it has cooled down.
 This helps to prevent the bacteria growing even more.

 Eggs are high risk when they are raw or undercooked and can cause food poisoning.
 Salmonella is the most common contaminates, salmonella can also be found in poultry.